Hannah Pennington: Achievements

 During the winter of 2001, Pennington earned a place on the U.S. Disabled Ski Team, from which she transitioned to the Paralympic team at the end of the same season.
 At the Winter Paralympic Games in 2002, she placed 5th and 7th in slalom ski racing.
 She participated in the Paralympics games again in 2010.
 In 2014, Pennington became the Paracanoe National Champion in both the 200m and 500m races.
 She was on the 2015 U.S. Paracanoe World Cup Team, winning the U.S. National Team Trials, and coming second place in KL2.

 Health complications

-Pennington suffered from transverse myelitis in 2009, which paralyzed her for 15 days.
+Pennington developed transverse myelitis in 2009, which paralyzed her for 15 days.
 During dinner one night, she discovered she could not stand up again after sitting down for a while.
 The paralysis eventually dissipated and Pennington reclaimed up to 80% of her strength, despite doctors being unable to discover the root cause.
 A year prior, Pennington had undergone hip surgery to implant screws in her pelvis and decided to have them removed in July 2009 after this episode.